What is meant by cracked heels?

 Pathological causes

-In other cases, the causes of cracked heels are a direct consequence of pathological conditions.
+In other situations, the causes of cracked heels are a direct consequence of pathological conditions.

 Early intervention is very important to avoid complications.
 Neglecting this issue can lead to the formation of cracks and fissures, openings in the skin through which viruses, bacteria and fungi can easily pass, generating infections that are much more complex to manage.
-So, how should cracked heels be treated?
+So, how to treat cracked heels?

-To eliminate cracked heels and keep your feet smooth and soft, apply Glicocream+ once a day, in the evening, massaging it in until it is absorbed.
+To get rid of cracked heels and keep your feet smooth and soft, apply Glycocream+ once a day in the evening, massaging it in until it is absorbed.
 With its peeling action, this ointment thins the stratum corneum, reduces calluses and roughness to the touch and makes the skin soft again.

 Glycocream+ is also very useful for removing heel scars.
 With its exfoliating action, it removes thickened layers of skin that are discoloured due to cracking.
 Four to five days of constant application are necessary for this treatment to be fully effective.

-- Mechanical smoothing agents such as electric files and pumice stone instantly remove layers of dry skin, but rubbing causes irritation on the affected area, which reacts by developing other protective layers of cells.
+• Mechanical smoothing agents such as electric files and pumice stone remove layers of dry skin for the time being, but rubbing may cause irritation on the affected area, which reacts by developing other protective layers of cells.

 To prevent this, after washing, we recommend applying Nourishing Cream, containing vegetable butters and oils that nourish the affected skin.